SSO Implementation for Confluence via Keycloak: Complete Oauth OpenID Connect Guide

 Group mapping can be done manually or on the fly:

-• On-The-Fly group mapping: If the names of groups in Confluence and OAuth/OpenID Provider are the same, you should use On-The-Fly group mapping.
+• On-The-Fly group mapping: If the names of groups in Confluence and OAuth/OpenID Provider are same, you should use On-The-Fly group mapping.

-I. Manual Group Mapping
+I. Manual group mapping

-• Check Allow User Creation based on Group Mapping option if you want new users to be created only if at least one of the user's OAuth/OpenID Provider groups is mapped to a group in the application.
+• Check the Allow User Creation based on Group Mapping option if you want new users to be created only if at least one of the user's OAuth/OpenID Provider groups is mapped to a group in the application.

 Step 5: Advanced SSO Configurations